friedrichtroescher/Rectangular-Rampage/README.md

 # Rectangular Rampage

-This repository is a project work for the 4th Semester Course "Programming in C++", lectured by David Hackbart at Hochschule für Wirtschaft und Recht Berlin
+This repository is a project work for the 4th Semester Computer Science Course "Programming in C++", lectured by David Hackbart at Hochschule für Wirtschaft und Recht Berlin.

 ## How to Build and Run